 After returning to Winnipeg, Sarah began working with the Winnipeg Jets Hockey Academy, a non-for-profit organization that teaches fundamental and development hockey to students ages 7-14.
 Sarah also joined the coaching staff of the MFMHL AAA Winnipeg Ice as the Assistant Coach, primarily working with the Defense and Special Teams units.
 Sarah worked with the Ice for two seasons before coming back to her alma mater.

 Sarah has worked with the U18 Team Manitoba for the past 4 years.
 As Assistant Coach, Sarah spent two consecutive seasons (2015 and 2016) with Team Manitoba at the National Women’s U18 Championships.
 In 2015, Sarah guided the team to an impressive showing at the National tournament where they captured a Silver medal in Huntsville, ON.
-Sarah will be back on the bench this year as Assistant Coach with the team as they head to The 2019 Winter Canada Games in Red Deer, Alberta.
+Sarah will be back on the bench as an Assistant Coach with the team as they head to The 2019 Winter Canada Games in Red Deer, Alberta.

 Sarah recently completed her High Performance 1 coaching level; she is one of only two females in the province of Manitoba to attain this level of coaching certification.
 Sarah has participated in many coaching seminars and clinics throughout her coaching career, such as; the Gatorade High Performance Camp in 2015, Dave Cameron's Hockey Development seminar in 2016 and the ACHA Conferences in 2017/2018.

-Regan Boulton '09Assistant Coach and Hockey Recruiter
+Regan Boulton '09Assistant Coach and Hockey Operations Coordinator

 Regan Boulton, former alumnae of the BH Prep Program (2007-2009) and Team Manitoba (2009) is entering her second season as the Blazers Assistant Coach.
 After graduating from Balmoral Hall in 2009, Regan went on to play NCAA division I hockey for the Quinnipiac Bobcats in the ECAC (2009-2013).
 She spent four successful seasons with the bobcats, some of Regan’s accomplishments include; being selected for the ECAC second and third team all-stars in two consecutive seasons, New England all-star team, earning the most points by a defenseman in Quinnipiac history (77 points in 138 games), ECAC All-Academic team for three years, and captaining the Bobcats her senior year.
 Regan graduated with a Bachelor of Arts in Criminal Justice while also volunteering her time to various organizations throughout Hamden, CT.